This post was most recently updated on September 12th, 2021.2 min read.

-This article explains a quick and dirty fix when you get an error somewhat like “UsageConfigurationNotSupportedInSubscription” when you’re deploying an Azure Logic app from a template.
+This article explains a quick and dirty fix when you get an error somewhat like this: “UsageConfigurationNotSupportedInSubscription” when you’re deploying an Azure Logic App from a template.
 The same fix will probably apply to a number of other issues – but don’t hold me accountable for this :)

 Anyway – on to the topic of the day!

 Can you tell by some of my recent blog posts that I’ve been deploying a few Logic Apps recently? :)

 Today, my Azure Logic App deployment from a template – a template exported from a Power Automate Flow – failed miserably.